ml-tooling/ml-workspace/README.md

 exited: nginx (terminated by SIGILL (core dumped); not expected)
 ```

 The OpenResty/Nginx binary package used within the workspace requires to run on a CPU with `SSE4.2` support (see [this issue](https://github.com/openresty/openresty/issues/267#issuecomment-309296900)).
-Unfortunatly, some older CPUs do not have support for `SSE4.2` and, therefore, will not be able to run the workspace container.
+Unfortunately, some older CPUs do not have support for `SSE4.2` and, therefore, will not be able to run the workspace container.
 On Linux, you can check if your CPU supports `SSE4.2` when looking into the `cat /proc/cpuinfo` flags section.
-If you encounter this problem, feel free to notify us by commenting in the following issue: #30.
+If you encounter this problem, feel free to notify us by commenting on the following issue: [#30](https://github.com/ml-tooling/ml-workspace/issues/30).

 </details>